sbl-sdsc/mmtf-spark/README.md

 $ mvn -v
 ```

-## Install mmtf-spark Git Repositories
+## Install mmtf-spark
-Clone the mmtf-spark repository and build the project using Maven.
+Clone (or fork) the mmtf-spark repository and build the project using Maven.

 ```
 $ git clone https://github.com/sbl-sdsc/mmtf-spark.git